Oigty81/family-expenses-list-frontend/README.md

 #
 ### todo

-- [ ] add category filter option for show expenses
+- [x] add category and metatext filter option for show expenses
+- [x] add multi language support (en/ge)
 - [ ] add a PDF-Export feature
+- [ ] add unit tests for all components
+- [ ] add list-view for category and category composition
-- [ ] add language support
+- [ ] add an update/delete feature for categories and category composition that are not yet in use

 #
 ## Project setup